 In addition to being the honor society, Omicron Eta is an active student organization on campus and is open to all RVC students.
-For more information, visit: www.PTK.org or go to: RockValleyCollege.edu/Engage and search for Phi Theta Kappa or call (815) 921-4104.
+For more information, visit: www.PTK.org or call (815) 921-4104.

 Student Lounge on the Main Campus